humio/kafka-connect-hec-sink/README.md

 ### Keys & Values

-Kafka message _keys_ are currently ignored.
+Other than the action by setting the configuration option `humio.hec.fields.message_key`, Kafka message _keys_ are currently ignored.
 Values are converted to HEC-compatible JSON based on connector configuration (see below examples).

 ### Schema Configuration